Treatise on Light: Legacy

-Huygens's major accomplishment in Traité de la Lumière is the demonstration that one could derive all the essential features of rectilinear propagation, reflection, and simple and double refraction from the rate of propagation of light waves alone.
+Huygens's major accomplishment in the Treatise on Light is the demonstration that one could derive all the essential features of rectilinear propagation, reflection, and simple and double refraction from the rate of propagation of light waves alone.
 By reducing the ray to a geometrical construct devoid of physical character, Huygens was able to treat the theory of light kinematically (and thereby mathematically), allow him to succeed where his predecessors have failed.

 Although the completeness of Huygens's analysis is impressive, he was unable to comprehend the effect that we now recognize as polarization, which occurs if the refracted ray is directed through a second crystal of which the orientation is varied.
 He also did not address a number of issues, such as chromatic aberration and color, both of which were explained by Newton, although he had experienced them while building his telescopes.

-Apart from Antoine Parent and René Just Haüy, Huygens's ideas in the Traité de la Lumière were largely forgotten in the century after its publication.
-They were taken up and developed independently by Augustin-Jean Fresnel in the early 19th century and later published in his Mémoire sur la Diffraction de la Lumière (1818).
-Fresnel subsequently became aware of Huygens's work and used Huygens's principle to give a complete explanation of the rectilinear propagation and diffraction effects of light in 1821.
+Apart from Antoine Parent and René Just Haüy, Huygens's ideas in the Treatise on Light were largely forgotten in the century after its publication.
+Many of these ideas were developed independently by Augustin-Jean Fresnel in the early 19th century and later published in his Mémoire sur la Diffraction de la Lumière (1818).
+Fresnel subsequently became aware of Huygens's work and adapted Huygens's principle to give a complete explanation of the rectilinear propagation and diffraction effects of light in 1821.
 The principle is now known as the Huygens–Fresnel Principle.